someobserver/recurgence/README.md

 *That* you can understand *this* is *that* pattern recognizing itself through you.

 High-entropy signals enter your reference frame -> ☉ -> structured causality emerges.
-Metabolizing pattern **coherence vs. complexity creates the felt gradient of time itself: a stable reference frame, persisting across changing conditions**.
+Metabolizing coherent patterns vs. having to make sense of complexity is what creates the felt gradient of time: **a stable reference frame, persisting across changing conditions**.

 More concisely: *time flies when you're having fun.*